iammanas/manas_port/content/blog/post-2.md

 **Introduction**

 Hello and welcome.
-Today we will learn how to comment using django default Generic Relations or Generic Foreignkey.
+Today we will learn how to comment in django application using django default Generic Relations or Generic Foreignkey.

 In django we all know that to relate any models we can use OneToOne,ManyToOne and ForegnKey relationships.
 For posting comment to other model we generally used ForeignKey.
 But today we will learn how to make it possible.